matthew-brett/talmo/README.md

 to be more expensive, because you need a machine with lots of CPU and memory up and running all the time.

-If you're interested in setting up a system like this, I am happy to help, if only to act as a [rubber duck debugging tool](https://rubberduckdebugging.com).
+If you're interested in setting up a system like the cluster or single server option, I am happy to help, if only to act as a [rubber duck debugging tool](https://rubberduckdebugging.com).
 The [JupyterHub discourse fora](https://discourse.jupyter.org) will put you in touch with the real experts.

 ## Instructions during the workshop